Shahid Masood: Controversies and subsequent lawsuits

-In 2010, Express Tribune reported that a Karachi resident filed a petition against Masood and asked the court to take action against him for encouraging cultural hatred through his TV show.
+In 2010, the Express Tribune reported that a Karachi resident had filed a petition against Masood and asked the court to take action against him for encouraging cultural hatred through his TV show.

-In 2013, Dawn reported that an anti-terrorism court in Pakistan ordered Masood to telecast an apology for telecasting derogatory remarks on the judiciary after which Masood submitted written apologies before the court.
+In 2013, Dawn reported that an anti-terrorism court in Pakistan ordered Masood to telecast an apology for telecasting derogatory remarks on the judiciary, after which Masood submitted written apologies before the court.

 In March 2016, Finance Minister of Pakistan Ishaq Dar sent a legal notice to Masood for allegedly leveling baseless allegations in his TV programme and demanded that Masood offer an apology and pay compensation.
-In August 2016, PEMRA imposed a 45-day ban on Shahid Masood's show airing on the ARY News after Masood alleged in a programme that the chief justice of Sindh High Court took a bribe and later did not fulfil his promises.
+In August 2016, PEMRA imposed a 45-day ban on Masood's show airing on the ARY News after Masood alleged in a programme that the chief justice of Sindh High Court had taken a bribe and later did not fulfil his promises.
 He was also banned from participating in any other TV show during this 45-day period.

-In January 2017, Ishaq Dar again sent a legal notice to Bol News, demanding an apology for false and defamatory statements, aired in Masood's show on 24 January.
-On 13 February, PEMRA decided to ban his show for 30 days, and fine was charged on the channel for making baseless allegations against the federal ministers for finance and defence.
+In January 2017, Dar again sent a legal notice to Bol News, demanding an apology for false and defamatory statements aired on Masood's show on 24 January.
+On 13 February, PEMRA decided to ban his show for 30 days, and a fine was charged to the channel for making baseless allegations against the federal ministers for finance and defence.

-In March 2018, JIT declared that Masood's report about Zainab murder case was false and baseless, for which he was banned for 3 months from hosting his TV show by the Supreme Court.
+In March 2018, JIT declared that Masood's report about the Zainab murder case was false and baseless, for which he was banned for three months from hosting his TV show by the Supreme Court.
 He resumed hosting the show on 21 June 2018 on News One.